BDC Hamburger Icon

 To reduce friction on your e-commerce website, optimize page-load speeds to entice customers to stay on your site and navigate its pages.

 In the age of AI and other machine-learning technologies, human-to-human interaction can get lost.
-Employ advanced tech to streamline core functions, freeing your staff to focus on personalized service and addressing customer pain points.
+Employ advanced tech to streamline and automate core functions; this frees up your staff to focus on personalized service and addressing customer pain points.

-For example, write customers personal emails offering special discounts, build customer loyalty programs, or send cards for holidays or customer birthday greetings.
+For example, you can write personal emails to customers offering special discounts, build customer loyalty programs, or send cards for holidays or customer birthday greetings.

 The best reputation management services

-Monitoring your online reputation, controlling negative reviews, and enticing happy customers to post positive reviews can be time-consuming.
+Monitoring your online reputation, managing negative reviews and enticing happy customers to post positive reviews can be time-consuming.
 Many small business owners turn to online reputation management services for help.
 Our top picks include the following.

 Podium

-We found Podium to be an ideal solution for businesses that want to combine text message marketing and online review management in one platform.
+Podium is an excellent solution for businesses that want to combine text message marketing and online review management in one platform.
 Podium makes it easy to remind customers to post company reviews and lets you monitor and manage your reviews in one interface.

 Reputation Resolutions

-Reputation Resolutions is our top choice for reputation management when a brand is under attack because of irate customers or a crisis like a data breach.
+Reputation Resolutions is an ideal reputation management solution when a brand is under attack because of irate customers or a crisis like a data breach.
 The service focuses on removing negative reviews; clients only pay if the harmful content is successfully removed.

 Birdeye

-Birdeye is our top choice for brands that want to acquire positive reviews.
-The platform helps you collect customer reviews through various channels, including text, email, Facebook plugins and more, to build your online reputation.
+Birdeye is a great choice for brands that want to acquire positive reviews.
+The platform helps you collect customer reviews through various channels — including text, email, Facebook plugins and more — to build your online reputation.
 In addition to helping you generate customer reviews, Birdeye can help you strengthen your Google Maps listing and manage existing online reviews.

 Proactively managing your brand’s reputation

 One bad interaction can tarnish your brand forever.
-With so much online competition and so many platforms available, clearing up misinformation or negative reviews could become a full-time job.
+With so much competition and so many platforms available, clearing up misinformation or negative reviews could become a full-time job.
+Swash notes that monitoring online channels is particularly crucial.
+“Firms need to stretch across the channels that matter, particularly the online channels that prospects and customers rely on to gather information and make decisions,” Swash advised.

-Make this vital responsibility easier by practicing proactive interaction, protecting your computer network, and hiring a professional reputation management firm to monitor your brand presence.
+Back up online reputation and brand management efforts by protecting your company network to prevent damaging data breaches.
+Also, consider hiring a professional reputation management firm to monitor your brand presence.

 BDC Logo